appsmedatailia/fxa-stackbit-builder/src/pages/email-optin-confirmed/fba-guide-and-product-research-tools.md

 template: page
 ---

-Click the link below to claim your guide “FBA Guide + FREE FBA Product Research Tools”.
+Click the link below to claim your guide: “FBA Guide + FREE FBA Product Research Tools”.

 Even more awesome stuff is waiting for you in the future (and We cannot wait to share it with you).